zelanko/sql-docs.pt-br/docs/machine-learning/sql-server-machine-learning-services.md

 ## <a name="python-and-r-versions"></a>Versões do Python e do R

-A versão do Python e do R incluída no Serviços de Machine Learning depende de versão do SQL Server que você usa.
+Veja as seguintes versões do Python e do R incluídas nos Serviços de Machine Learning com cada versão do SQL Server.

 | Versão do SQL Server | Versão do Python | Versão do R |
 |-|-|-|